UWMAlberto-Lab/kelpdecline/README.md

 al. 2022).
 Further considerations are found in the companion publication describing this package (Tennies & Alberto, in prep).

-Please read the Example_kelpdecline_run pdf for more a detailed example on the package.
+Please read the [Example_kelpdecline_run.pdf](https://github.com/falberto73/kelpdecline/blob/main/Example_kelpdecline_run.pdf) for more a detailed example on the package.